vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 }
 ```

-> That’s just different evaluators that can be passed into cata, right?
+> That’s just different evaluators that can be passed into `cata`, right?

 Yes, we’re picking different carrier types and choosing our implementation.
-But there the trick — there is a mother of all evaluators that we can create by picking our carrier type to be… Fix ExprF.
+But there the trick — there is a mother of all evaluators that we can create by picking our carrier type to be… `Fix ExprF`.

 ```haskell
 -- just in case: